Cheapest electricity supplier: compare prices & save

 If your electricity is on a fixed-rate tariff, it is guaranteed that the rates will not change for the length of the agreement.
 We recommend going on a fixed tariff in order to ensure that the price you pay does not increase.

 Most fixed-rate tariffs have exit fees.
-This fee is usually around £30 per fuel, but can also be more or less expensive.
-If you decide to cancel your tariff agreement and move to a cheaper electricity supplier, you will have to pay a fee.
+This fee is usually around £30-£100 per fuel, but can also be more or less expensive, with some electricity suppliers even offering no exit fees on their fixed-rate tariffs.
+If you decide to cancel your tariff agreement and move to a cheaper electricity supplier, you may have to pay a fee.

 This type of tariff has different rates for on and off-peak hours.
 In exchange for paying a higher price for electricity during the day, customers can get cheaper rates for seven hours at night.